 The cost of visual production assets in advertisements can add up.
 To make a high-quality radio spot, all you need is a script and a microphone.
 This can make radio a more cost-effective advertising option compared to other marketing channels.

 Radio Advertising is Engaging

 If you’re looking to reach a lot of people at a fraction of the price of other traditional advertising channels, radio can be an effective tool to incorporate into your marketing toolkit.
-MPP’s traditional team combines decades of experience buying radio spots with technology to choose the radio mix that has the best ROI for you.
+MPP has decades of experience as a radio advertising agency and the relationships and buying power that come with it.
+Today, we buy radio ads with technology to choose the radio mix that has the best ROI for your campaigns.